kavinraju/Trivia-App/README.md

 # Trivia App

-## This is the Project 2 built as part of Full Stack Developer Nanodegree Program at Udacity.
-Full Stack API.

-This project allows you to play a game called <b>Udacitrivia</b>, where there will be a set of questions under 6 categories.
+This project allows you to play a game called <b>Udacitrivia</b>, where you can see/answer a set of questions under 6 categories.
 You can play a quiz by pressing the Play option.

+#### This is the 2nd project built as part of API Development and Documentation lesson in the Full Stack Developer Nanodegree Program at Udacity.

 ### You can do the following in this project
-1) Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
+1. <b>Display questions -</b> both all questions and by category.
+Questions would show the question, category and difficulty rating by default and can show/hide the answer.
-2) Delete questions.
+2. <b>Delete questions.</b>
-3) Add questions and require that they include question and answer text.
+3. <b>Add questions</b> and require that they include question and answer text.
-4) Search for questions based on a text query string.
+4. <b>Search for questions</b> based on a text query string.
-5) Play the quiz game, randomizing either all questions or within a specific category.
+5. <b>Play the quiz game</b>, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.
+This Trivia App project will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 ## Get Started